scalar-labs/scalardb/docs/api-guide.md

         }
         return;
       } catch (UnknownTransactionStatusException e) {
-        // If you catch `UnknownTransactionException`, you are not sure if the transaction succeeds
+        // If you catch `UnknownTransactionStatusException` when committing the transaction, you are
-        // or not.
-In such a case, you need to check if the transaction is committed successfully
+        // not sure if the transaction succeeds or not.
+In such a case, you need to check if the
-        // or not and retry it if it failed.
-How to identify a transaction status is delegated to
+        // transaction is committed successfully or not and retry it if it failed.
+How to identify a
-        // users
+        // transaction status is delegated to users return;
-        return;
       }
     }